mdana5/xray-pneumonia-detector/README.md

 The system workflow follows these steps:

 1. Input chest X-ray image is uploaded.
-2. Image undergoes **medical preprocessing using MONAI transforms**.
+2. Image undergoes preprocessing using CLAHE-based enhancement and normalization.
-3. Processed image is passed to the **deep learning classification model**.
+3. Processed image is passed to the deep learning classification model.
-4. The model outputs a **prediction probability**.
+4. The model outputs a prediction probability.
 5. If the confidence score is above a predefined threshold:

-   * Prediction is returned automatically.
+   - Prediction is returned automatically.
-6. If confidence is below the threshold:
+6. If confidence is below the threshold
     * Image is moved to a **pending_review folder** for radiologist evaluation.

 ---